Skip to content

 During your working years, you will over-fund your life insurance policy to generate a lot of life insurance that you need, and very high cash values.

 During your working years you will also leverage the cash values in your policy to invest back into your business or into something else.
+This can be the IFA Immediate Financing Arrangement or the Infinite Banking Concept strategies.

 You don’t have to leverage your policy cash values - you could just fund the policy and let it grow on its own if you want the easiest way.
 This is still a good option.